Tenzro Testnet is live. Get testnet TNZO

 send_transactionCreate and submit transfer transactions

-get_blockRetrieve block by height
+get_blockRetrieve block by height from storage

 register_identityRegister human or machine DID via TDIP

-resolve_didResolve DID to identity information
+resolve_didResolve DID to identity information and delegation scope

 list_modelsList available AI models